Taimoorkhan1122/langchain-course/learning.md

 ## Vector Stores
 A vector store is a specialized type of  database with natural language search capabilities.

 In AI, vectors are mathematical points that represents data in a format that is understandable by AI algorithms.
 Vectors are lists (or arrays) of numbers where each number represents a specific feature or attribute of the data.
-They are stored in vector stores and are used in vector databases.  [basics - vector stores](https://www.mongodb.com/resources/basics/vector-stores)
+They are stored in vector stores and are used in vector databases. learn more [basics - vector stores](https://www.mongodb.com/resources/basics/vector-stores)

-Ingestions - [learn more about this]